 \subsection{Selection effects on galaxy clustering}

-In Sect.~\ref{sec:result_2pcf_w1tow4}, we observed that W1 selected galaxies show a greater value of correlation length than other bands.
-W2, W3, and W4 selected galaxies in our samples are basically subsets of W1 selected sample.
-For example, W4 selection chooses only those galaxies that have measurements of W4 luminosity.
-Same goes with W2 and W3 selection.
-When a selection in W4 (or W3) is made, we are possibly selecting the star forming galaxies that are known to exhibit a weaker clustering in the local universe \citep{hartley2010, sureshkumar2021}.
-This could be the reason why we see a decline in the correlation length when selection goes from W1 to W4.
-However, this observation can also be due to the difference in sensitivities of \textit{WISE} bands- W3 and W4 bands being less sensitive than W1 and W2.
-So, the selection effect that we observe in our samples could be a combined result of the dependence of clustering on the intrinsic \textit{WISE} band luminosities and the sensitivity of the survey.
+In Sect.~\ref{sec:result_2pcf_w1tow4} we observed that the $r$+W1-selected galaxies show a greater value of the correlation length than galaxies with subsequent longer wavelength selections.
+W2-, W3-, and W4-selected galaxies in our samples are basically subsets of the W1-selected sample.
+For example, the W4 selection chooses only galaxies that have measurements of W4 luminosity.
+The same holds for the W2 and W3 selection.
+When a selection in W4 (or W3) is made, we might be selecting the star-forming galaxies that are known to exhibit a weaker clustering in the local Universe \citep{hartley2010, sureshkumar2021}.
+This might be the reason why we see a decline in the correlation length when the selection goes from W1 to W4.
+However, this observation can also be due to the difference in sensitivities of the WISE bands: the W3 and W4 bands are less sensitive than W1 and W2.
+The selection effect that we observe in our samples might therefore be a combined result of the dependence of clustering on the intrinsic WISE-band luminosities and the sensitivity of the survey.